Crunching Numbers to find the Right Words

 Where else to consider?
 The rise in gun violence?
 The colossal cost of health care?
 The declining life expectancy?
 Politics? —okay, that they will probably understand, as well as the tragic mishandling of public policy.
 What of the decline of the most basic of human needs, or the widening wealth gap…?

-Then it came to me then: Money.
+Then it came to me: Money.
 Everyone understands money.
 And in order to have the same quality of life of a person living in Sicily, you have to make a lot of it in America.

 How much more, you might ask?